wwu-webtech/ashlar/README.md

     # Install gulp task runner
     cd ashlar
+    lando npm install
-    lando npm install gulp
+    lando npm install gulp-cli -g
 #### Development

 When developing in Ashlar with a Drupal 8 site directly, the only thing you'll need to do is run gulp and clear the caches on your Drupal site to see the changes.
-You can run the following commands from anywhere in your Lando instance (i.e. in any folder that is within the `wwu_drupal` directory) after you have made changes to files in the `ashlar` directory.
+You can run the following command from anywhere in your Lando instance (i.e. in any folder that is within the `wwu_drupal` directory) after you have made changes to files in the `ashlar` directory.

     lando gulp

-    lando drush cr
+Now navigate to the site and select "Clear all Caches" from the administration menu.

 ### IV.
 Pattern Lab